Turkey's critical media fear deeper crackdown if election bolsters Erdogan

 “Erdogan has to date never held a real press conference, because he never wished to take and answer questions from those opposing him ...
 Even the coup leaders including Evren held press conferences,” Cemal said.

-“I harshly criticized Turgut Ozal.
+“I harshly criticised Turgut Ozal.
 He still allowed me on his plane for trips, invited us to his press conferences and engaged in fiery debates with me and other opposition journalists.
 Even the second-class democracy of those times was better than today.”
+(Writing by Nick Tattersall; Editing by Peter Graff)